claude

 Q1: Is this "infinite loop" bug an official issue with Claude Code?

-Anthropic has not officially named this specific pattern as a "bug."
-However, the behavior—autonomous agents failing to progress due to poor task decomposition—is a recognized challenge in AI agent design.
+Anthropic has not officially named this specific pattern as a "bug," but the behavior — autonomous agents failing to progress due to poor task decomposition — is a recognized challenge in AI agent design.
+Claude Code as of Opus 4.7 (June 2026) ships with built-in countermeasures: /rewind checkpointing on every prompt, /compact with focus strings for context management, and Stop hooks for hard iteration caps.
 The community label "infinite loop bug" accurately describes the symptomatic experience.
 Anthropic's documentation advises providing clearer, step-by-step instructions to improve reliability, which aligns with the atomic skill solution.

 Q2: What's the difference between this and regular Claude "hallucination"?

-Hallucination is about incorrect content—fabricating code, libraries, or facts.
+Hallucination is about incorrect content — fabricating code, libraries, or facts.
 The infinite loop is about a broken process.
 It's the difference between Claude giving you code that uses a non-existent function (hallucination) and Claude rewriting the same faulty function 20 times without realizing its approach is flawed (the loop).
 The latter often involves correct code syntax that's applied to the wrong problem.
+For hallucination-specific patterns, see our guide on the Claude Code hallucination problem.

 Q3: Can better prompting alone solve this?